FAQ

 • Team

-The schedule can also be filtered by day.
-Filtering the schedule can make it easier to focus on the parts of the schedule that matter to you.
+The schedule can also be filtered by day and to display in your own local timezone.
+Filtering the schedule can make it easier to focus on only the parts of the schedule that matter to you.

 • Points - The number of points the team has earned.
-Teams are ranked by points.
-A team earns three points for each win and one point for a tie.
+Teams standings are ranked by points.
+For each game a team earns:

 • Record - Win-Loss-Tie record for only the games in the division/pod that the standings are calculated.